Cricket-Sri Lanka v Pakistan scoreboard

 * First loss for New Zealand at home this summer (Adds quotes)

-COLOMBO, July 4 Scoreboard after the final day of the second test between Sri Lanka and Pakistan in Colombo on Wednesday.
+COLOMBO, July 4 Scoreboard after Pakistan declared their second innings on the fifth and final day of the second test against Sri Lanka on Wednesday.

-Pakistan - Second Innings Mohammad Hafeez c Dilshan b Randiv 21 Taufiq Umar not out 42 Abdur Rehman b Randiv 36 Adnan Akmal not out 0 Extras: (nb-1) 1 Total: (one wicket, 18 overs) 100
+Pakistan second innings Mohammad Hafeez c Dilshan b Randiv 21 Taufeeq Umar not out 42 Abdur Rehman b Randiv 36 Adnan Akmal not out 0 Extras (nb-1) 1 Total (two wickets declared, 18 overs) 100

+Did not bat: Azhar Ali, Younis Khan, Misbah-ul-Haq*, Asad Shafiq, Saeed Ajmal, Aizaz Cheema, Junaid Khan

 * First loss for New Zealand at home this summer (Adds quotes)